bolliy/ioBroker.sun2000/README.md

 ### **WORK IN PROGRESS**
 * display the data from PV strings (#27)
 * optimize the timing of interval loop
-* improved handling of timeout reading from multiple inverters
+* improved handling of read timeouts from more then 2 inverters

 ### 0.1.2 (2024-01-12)
 * fix: no Data if interval less 20 sec (#24)